-At St Michael’s VA Junior School we uphold and teach pupils about the British Values as directed under new Ofsted guidance, September 2014
+At St Michael’s VA Junior School we uphold and teach pupils about the British Values.

-We value the importance of and support the current Ofsted guidance.
+We value the importance of and support the government guidance.
 As educators we recognise we have a duty to prepare our children for life in modern Britain and to keep them safe.

 The British values are:-